GKO95/GKO95.github.io/_articles/programming/PRGMING_Cpp.md

 ## Type Alias Declaration

-The `using` keyword is used to create an alias name for existing data type, providing better readability.
+Previously on *C++: BASIC § Namespace* has introduced `using` keyword to simplify the code by reducing repetitive typing of namespace.
+The `using` keyword is also used on customizing data type to create an alias name for existing data type, serving better readability.

 ```cpp
 using dtypeName = int;